Most new investors make the same mistake.

 Five Mistakes That Kill DCA Discipline

 - Skipping a month because the price is "too high."
-This is market timing in disguise.
+This is market timing in disguise — and it's the exact mirror of Mistake #9.
 Buy on schedule.
 Always.

 - Adjusting the amount constantly.
 Set it and leave it alone.
 Optimization is the enemy of consistency.